andela-sjames/Instigator/README.md

 - Kafka-manager
 - Burrow

-These services are coupled together using the `docker-compose.yml` file at the root of the application.
+These services are coupled together using the `docker-compose.yml` file at the **root** of the application.

 ### Brief context:
-Kafka relies on Zookeeper to work as zookeeper stores a couple of things like kafka broker's metadata, Topic metadata, Consumer metadata and partition offset? a question mark there because recent versions of Kafka allows for this to be stored on the kafka cluster as well.
+Kafka relies on Zookeeper to work as zookeeper stores a couple of things like kafka's brokers metadata, Topics metadata, Consumers metadata and partition offset? a question mark there because recent versions of Kafka allows for this to be stored on the kafka cluster as well.

 ### Zookeeper Ensemble:
 Ideally, this replication mode should not be deployed on the same physical machine but let's allow this for development and for proof of concept.
 Reference: https://hub.docker.com/_/zookeeper,

-### RUNNING THE APP

-Once you have the application running locally using `docker-compose up` from the **root directory** you can navigate to the following addresses for administration/monitoring.

 #### Zookeeper:
 It comes with an admin server enabled by default